devnote-dev/cling/README.md

 end
 ```

 The `pre_run` method is slightly different to the other run methods: it allows returning a boolean to the command executor, which will determine whether the command should continue running – `false` will stop the command, `true` will continue.
-Explicitly returning `nil` or not specifying a return type is the same as returning `true`, the command will continue to run.
+Explicitly returning `nil` or not specifying a return type is the same as returning `true`; the command will continue to run.

 If you try to access the value of an argument or option that isn't set, it will raise a `ValueNotFound` exception.
 To avoid this, use the `get?` method and check accordingly: